telerik/maui-docs/controls/collectionview/selection.md

 ## Selected Item

-The CollectionView provides the `SelectedItem` (`object`) property, which specifies the last selected item of the CollectionView.
+The CollectionView provides the `SelectedItem` (`object`) property, which specifies the first selected item of the CollectionView.

 The following example demonstrates how to configure the CollectionView control for Single Selection by using the `SelectedItem` property.